Diffuse knapweed identification and control

 Legal status in King County, Washington

-As a Class B noxious weed, diffuse knapweed control is required in King County.
+Diffuse knapweed is a Class B noxious weed designated by the State Noxious Weed Board for required control in King County.
 For more information on noxious weed regulations and definitions, see Noxious weed lists and laws.

 Additional information on diffuse knapweed